Miz Cracker: Career

-Heller started his career as Brianna Cracker, but, when another performer took the name, he donned the name “Miss Cracker”.
-However, when trying to make a Facebook account with that name, it denied “Miss” as an appropriate first name, so Heller changed it to “Miz”.
+Heller started his career as Brianna Cracker, but, when another performer took the name, he donned the name "Miss Cracker".
+However, when trying to make a Facebook account with that name, it denied "Miss" as an appropriate first name, so Heller changed it to "Miz".

 Miz Cracker was announced as one of fourteen contestants competing on the tenth season of RuPaul's Drag Race on February 22, 2018.
 She won the episode ten main challenge after doing a makeover on Chester See.
 She was eliminated an episode later after losing a lip sync to "Nasty Girl" by Vanity 6 to eventual runner-up Kameron Michaels.

 She has a homemade web series, Review with a Jew, where she recaps episodes of Drag Race, starting from All Stars season three.
 The series debuted on January 31, 2018.
 Alexandra Pucciarelli from Alma wrote the series is "always hilarious."

-Miz Cracker was featured with alumni Tammie Brown, Ginger Minj, Jasmine Masters, Shea Couleé, and Eureka O'Hara for the Billboard web series "Spillin' the Tea" on June 13, 2018.
+Miz Cracker was in the Billboard web series "Spillin' the Tea" on June 13, 2018.
 She was introduced as the host of her own WoWpresents web series, "JewTorials" on June 26, 2018.
-She has also appeared three times on the Bon Appétit YouTube channel cooking with Carla Lalli Music.

 Miz Cracker has written regularly for Slate since 2014, and in 2016, she received the National Lesbian and Gay Journalists Association's Excellence in Column Writing award.
 Miz Cracker was nominated with Aquaria for the "Competition Contestant of 2018" for the 2018 People's Choice Awards.

 In early 2019, she finished her one-woman show called "It's Time", which she performed across the UK.
 Billboard stated, "The show touched on her struggle with addiction during her early 20s, with a little bit of "Cracker-brand" comedy sprinkled in."
 Miz Cracker was added to the Drag Race "Haters Roast: The Shady Tour" comedy tour with other alumnae in 2019.

 On May 8, 2020, Miz Cracker was announced as one of ten drag queens who would compete in the fifth season of RuPaul's Drag Race All Stars.
 She won three main challenges, on episodes 4, 6 and 7, and was in the bottom for the snatch game on episode 5.
 She placed as a runner-up, together with Jujubee.

 In 2020, Miz Cracker launched a podcast titled She's a Woman with Studio71.